CapTen101/VLC-docs/userguide/media.rst

 Opening a Media File
 ********************

+To play a file, open the **Media menu** as seen in the picture below:

 .. figure::  /static/images/userguides/media_homepage.png
    :align:   center

+Then select the **Open File** menu item.
 .. figure::  /static/images/userguides/open_file.png
    :align:   center

+An Open File dialog box will appear.
+Select the file you want to open and select Open.
 .. figure::  /static/images/userguides/movie.png
    :align:   center

+After you click **Open,** VLC will then start playing the designated file.
+An alternative to the aforementioned step is to simply drag and drop your file into the
+VLC main interface or the playlist window from the *File explorer* on Windows and *Finder* on Mac OS X

 .. figure::  /static/images/userguides/main_media.png
    :align:   center